USS Thomas (DD-182): As HMS St Albans

+As HNoMS St Albans

-As HNoMS St AlbansSt Albans had no sooner entered service with the Norwegians than she collided with the minesweeping trawler HMS Alberic, sinking the trawler and sustaining enough damage herself to necessitate repairs in the dockyard.
+St Albans had no sooner entered service with the Norwegians than she collided with the minesweeping trawler HMS Alberic, sinking the trawler and sustaining enough damage herself to necessitate repairs in the dockyard.

 When again ready for action, HNoMS St Albans joined the 7th Escort Group, operating out of Liverpool.
 On 12 June, she picked up the survivors from the sunken steamship SS Empire Dew – torpedoed that day by the – and brought them safely to Liverpool.